justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-renderer-to-display-products/README.md

 private ServletContext _servletContext;
 ```

-> The value we have set here for `osgi.web.symbolicname` matches the value for `Bundle-SymbolicName` in our [bnd.bnd file](./liferay-q4f7.zip/q4f7-impl/bnd.bnd).
+> The value we have set here for `osgi.web.symbolicname` matches the value for `Bundle-SymbolicName` in [bnd.bnd](./liferay-q4f7.zip/q4f7-impl/bnd.bnd).
 These values must match for the `ServletContext` to look in the proper location for the JSP.
 >
 > Note that, for the `ServletContext` to be properly generated, we also need to declare a unique value for `Web-ContextPath` in our bnd.bnd file.
 In our example, we have that set to `/commerce-product-content-renderer`.
 For a reference on these values, see [bnd.bnd](./liferay-q4f7.zip/q4f7-impl/bnd.bnd).